115one/115.1-Mobile-Landing-Page/pages/support/index.md

 ---
-title: Support
+title: Technical Support
 layout: help
 permalink: /support
 ---

+## Technical support

-Have a look through some of our support pages:
+First, have a look through some of our support pages:

 * [Backup and Restore](/help/backup)
 * [Profile and Message Requests](help/profiles)